 Items included in the financial statements of each Group entity are measured using the currency of the primary economic environment in which the entity operates ("the functional currency").
 Indian rupee is the functional currency of Sify, its domestic subsidiaries and affiliates.
-The U.S. dollar is the functional currency of Sify's foreign subsidiaries located in the United States and in Singapore.
+The U.S. dollar is the functional currency of Sify's foreign subsidiary located in Singapore.